-Design Tech High School is a free public charter school founded in 2014 and open to residents of California.
+Design Tech High School is a free public charter school for current residents of California.
+The school values diversity in race, ethnicity, gender, socioeconomic level, sexual orientation, physical ability, family structure and religion.
 Entrance is by lottery when the number of students seeking enrollment exceeds the number of spots available.

 d.tech student life is vibrant and engaged.
-The students have shaped the design of the new campus, the academic schedule, an empathetic and friendly culture, and - in the last three years - they have founded nearly 40 clubs and sports teams.
+The students have shaped the design of the new campus, the academic schedule, an empathetic and friendly culture, and founded nearly 40 clubs and sports teams.

 Design Tech's explicit focus is on the skills that help students forge an identity as caring citizens and young professionals.
 By combining academic content mastery with creative problem solving, students develop the tools necessary for success in college and beyond.
 The core values of the d.tech community are trust, care and creativity.

 The student body is diverse, with wide-ranging interests that span the arts, music and dance, to the sciences and technology.
 A d.tech education offers an opportunity to practice collaborative problem-solving strategies (Design) as well as build confidence handling ever-evolving technological tools (Tech).
 To accomplish this, students are provided with eight weeks of d.labs and intersessions to explore novel topics and build credits that meet or exceed UC requirements.
 They also build, design and innovate in d.tech's own 'maker space', called the Design Realization Garage.

 We believe students are most successful when their education is personalized and students are asked to use their knowledge to improve the world around them.
 We also believe that students must learn not only academic skills such as literacy and mathematics, but the transferable success skills of collaboration and persistence.
 The growth of a new type of high school has been an ideal forum for them to engage in meaningful change.

 If you are interested in enrolling your student for the 2019-2020 school year, please read the information on the Registration tab.